 The following sensitivity analysis is based on the exposure to interest rates.
-Regarding liabilities with variable interest rates, the analysis is based on the assumption that the amount of liabilities outstanding at the reporting date was outstanding throughout the year.
+Regarding liabilities with variable interest rates, the analysis is based on the assumption that the amount of liabilities outstanding at the reporting date was outstanding throughout the years.

-If the interest rate had increased or decreased by 0.25%, the Group's net income before income tax would have increased or decreased by \$96,202 thousand and \$29,335 thousand, for the years ended December 31, 2022 and 2021, respectively, assuming all other variable factors remain constant.
+If the interest rate had increased or decreased by 0.25%, the Group's net income before income tax would have decreased or increased by \$32,577 thousand and increased or decreased by \$96,202 thousand, for the years ended December 31, 2023 and 2022, respectively, assuming all other variable factors remain constant.
 This is mainly due to the Group's bank deposits and borrowings with variable rates.